kevinberny/things-mcp/readme.md

 2. Create a feature branch
 3. Submit a pull request

+## Credits

+This project is based on the original [things-mcp](https://github.com/jimfilippou/things-mcp) by [Dimitrios Filippou](https://github.com/jimfilippou).
+This fork includes additional security improvements, comprehensive testing, linting, and CI/CD enhancements.

 ## License

 MIT License - see LICENSE file for details.